GovHawkDC/openstates/LOCAL_DEV.md

 ### remove

-To remove venv, assuming using steps above:
+To remove venv, assuming having used steps above:

 ```shell
 # Assuming root of repo